Pete Athas

 Peter Garrett Athas (September 15, 1946 – June 28, 2015) was an American professional football cornerback who played six seasons in the National Football League (NFL) for the New York Giants, Cleveland Browns, Minnesota Vikings and the New Orleans Saints.
 He played college football at the University of Tennessee.

-Early years
+Early life

 Athas attended Miami Edison High School, before he walked on to the University of Tennessee.

 He would never letter in football with the Volunteers, after playing in just 2 games for the freshman team (freshmen were not eligible until 1972) and dropping out of college.
 He also attended Miami-Dade Junior College.

 Professional career

 Orlando Panthers (COFL)

 In 1968, Athas was signed by the Orlando Panthers of the Continental Football League.
 He was named the starter at cornerback, receiving All-Star honors after leading the league with a record 10 interceptions.

 In 1969, he led the league again in interceptions with 9 (one returned for a touchdown).
 Counting also pre-season and post-season games, he posted a total of 27 interceptions in 34 games.